Santiago220991/Music-Band-Web-Page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Music Band Web Page
+# Music Band Web Page

+> **This is a music band web page.
+It contains information like:**

+- Albums
+- Videos
+- Pictures
+- Shop
+- Live

+This project was made with HTML, CSS, JavaScript and Boostrap 5.

 https://user-images.githubusercontent.com/98363075/163255587-28df1c81-fd05-4a0e-be7d-71abf58b793a.mp4